radius-project/design-notes/architecture/2024-08-controller-component-threat-model.md

 ## Overview

-This document aims to provide a threat model for the Radius Controller component.
-In this threat model, you will find potential security threats to the Controller component, an important part of Radius, and possible mitigations to the risks they pose.
+This document provides a threat model for the Radius Controller component.
+It identifies potential security threats to this critical part of Radius and suggests possible mitigations.
 The document includes an analysis of the system, its assets, identified threats, and recommended security measures to protect the system.

-This document will not include designs for the proposed measures to each threat.
+The Radius Controller component monitors changes (create, update, delete) in the definitions of Recipe and Deployment resources.
+Based on these changes, the appropriate controller takes the necessary actions.
+Below, you will find detailed information about the key parts of the Radius controllers and the objects they manage.

+## Terms and Definitions

 ## System Description

-The Controller component is where we keep our Kubernetes controllers, a validating webhook, and a few other important parts.
+The Controller component consists of two Kubernetes controllers (Recipe and Deployment controllers), a validating webhook for changes in the Recipe object, and several other important parts.
 We will dive into more details on the controller below.

+The Controller component is a critical part of the Radius system, responsible for managing Kubernetes resources through custom controllers and webhooks.
+It ensures that the desired state of the system is maintained by continuously monitoring and reconciling resources.

 Note: If you would like to learn more about Kubernetes controllers, you can visit [this link](https://kubernetes.io/docs/concepts/architecture/controller/).